M00setheM1ghty/project-1-bar/README.md

 - Font Awesome - to add icons to the social links in the footer element.
 - GitPod - to creat my html files & styling sheet.
 - GitHub - to store my repository for submission.
-- Am I Responsive? - shows responisveness over all device sizes.
+- Am I Responsive? - shows responsiveness over all device sizes.

 ## Deployment